-You’ll likely need to visit a rheumatologist to treat your joint pain.
+You’ll likely need the help of a rheumatologist to treat your joint pain.
 A rheumatologist is an arthritis specialist.
-Your doctor will ask questions about your pain, such as:
+The doctor will ask questions about your pain, such as:

-- whether you also have swelling in the joints
+- Do you have swelling in the joints?

 Keep a journal of your pain for a week or two ahead of time.
 This can help you prepare for your appointment.
 Also, create a list of questions that you’d like to ask your doctor.

-Your doctor will do some tests to find out whether you have arthritis or another condition that affects your joints.
+Your doctor will perform some tests to find out whether you have arthritis or another condition that affects your joints.
 These tests can include:

 - blood tests for markers of inflammation or genes that are common in people with IBD and arthritis

 - a joint fluid analysis

 Arthralgia and peripheral spondyloarthritis pain should usually go away once your GI symptoms are under control.
 For axSpA, you’ll need to take biologic drugs for control of inflammation, pain, and swelling.

 Here are some things you can do that may help prevent joint pain: